 During the holiday season, more people are inspired to give.
 This doesn’t just mean shopping or donating money to charitable organizations—giving can include volunteering, or participating in social campaigns.
-Research suggests that there are both physical and mental health benefits for those who give, which may create some additional incentives to get you in the holiday spirit.
+Research suggests that there are both physical and mental health benefits of giving, which may create some additional incentives to get you in the holiday spirit.

 Here are five top ways giving is good for you.

 According to a study by the National Institutes of Health, when people give to charities it activates regions of the brain associated with pleasure, social connection and trust.
 Gift-giving behavior causes humans to release “feel-good” chemicals in the brain, such as serotonin, dopamine and oxytocin that create a “warm glow” effect.
 This behavior also releases endorphins which produce the positive feeling known as the “helper’s high.”

 A study in the International Journal of Psychophysiology found that participants who gave social support to friends and family had lower overall blood pressure than those who didn’t.
 Researchers also found that people who help others through community and organizational involvement had greater self-esteem, less depression and lower stress levels.
 Additionally, volunteering can increase the physical activity of those who otherwise aren’t very active, which improves cardiovascular health and reduces stress levels.

 Stress and high blood pressure are associated with a variety of health problems, so reducing these through giving behavior can actually increase one’s life expectancy.
 In fact, a study by the University of California, Berkeley, found that people who were 55 and older who volunteered for two or more organizations were 44% less likely to die over a five-year period than those who didn’t volunteer–even accounting for other factors such as age, exercise, general health and negative habits like smoking.